humantecheu/pystruct3d/README.md

 # Installation

-The `-e` flag is used for development
+Clone the repository.

+From root `pystruct3d/`:
 `pip install -e .`

+The `-e` flag is used for development.
+If you only want to use the module, `pip install . ` is enough for you.

 # Python version